Anuu17/P-game/README.md

 this app has Two modes one is a game mode and other one is a checker mode.
 1) Game mode
 in this mode you have to pronunce the word showen in the text view.
+2) Listening Mode
+in this mode you can listen to pronunciatiion of a word